CybersecurityAutomationWorkshop/caw2022/index.md

 - demonstrating interworking parts/all of a use case
    + the hope is much of the details will be worked out prior to the Workshop as to what systems will interoperate on which use case(s)
 - trouble shooting interworking
-- hackathon to create new lycans or modify interfaces in the spirit of adding new interworking scenarios.
+- hackathon to create new lycans or modify interfaces in the spirit of adding new interworking scenarios
+- working sessions to work out interfaces (ie what it will take to turn ["hand-waving" lycans](./lycan.md) into real interfaces)

 See [Agenda](./Agenda.md) for more details.

 **PreWorkshop Homework**

-At the last Workshop, participants created <3 min videos introducing themselves and what they were bringing to the Workshop.
+Prior to the workshop, attendees are encouraged to familiarize themselves with the organizations participating, what they will be bringing to the workshop, and the use cases being demonstrated.
+- Please watch the videos at [Videos](./Videos/)
+- Please familiarize yourself with the "sweat equity" being provided by participants at [Sweat Equity](/SweatEquity/)
+- Please familiarize yourself with the use cases at [use cases](./DemoUseCases/), particularly all [planned interoperation](./DemoUseCases/README.md#4-interoperability-demos) that will take place

-The intent is to do similar for this workshop with some changes:
+The intent is this pre-workshop material will be available by 26-May.
-- videos are to be made prior to 26-May
-- videos will be compiled into a YouTube playlist
-- playlist will be made available to participants 27-May
-- videos will NOT be shown at Workshop.
-Participants should watch all the videos prior to the start of the Workshop.

-Single or multiple track is not yet decided and will depend on the number and extent of the interworking scenarios.
+Single or multiple track
+is not yet decided
+and will depend on
+the number and extent of the interworking scenarios, which will depend on the sweat equity (so too soon to tell).

 ## Logistics